Transformers \`a Grande Vitesse: Transformer-based approach

 Given a point in time \( t_0 \), our experimental set-up emulates real-time conditions from historical \textbf{BREHAT} data, by reconstructing the theoretical circulation plan used when populating the database.
 Events occurring before \( t_0 \) are used as-is, whereas events occurring after \( t_0 \) are only used to extract information about the theoretical circulation plan: RPs to be visited, types of observations to be done, and scheduled time for these events (by adding delay to observation time).
 This means there is no information leakage from events occurring after \( t_0 \), even if they were scheduled to occur before \( t_0 \).

 Our main model takes as input a list of trains on the network, in the form of embeddings for each train containing information on their previous itinerary, and upcoming itinerary.
 This information is given to a horizon of \( n_{\textrm{prev}} \) RPs for the past itinerary and the \( n_{\textrm{foll}} \) RPs for the upcoming itinerary.
-For each train, the following information is encoded as a vector and fed to the main model: \begin{itemize} \item The train category: high-speed, regional, freight\ldots\ encoded as one-hot \item The embedding of the train number (see Subsection~\ref{sub:temb}) \item The embedding of the \( n_{\textrm{prev}} \) previous RPs visited by the train (see Subsection~\ref{sub:pemb}) \item The time elapsed since each of these RPs were visited \item The measured delay at each of these RPs \item The embedding of the \( n_{\textrm{foll}} \) next RPs to be visited \item The amount of time until each of these RPs is scheduled to be reached \item The observation type of past and upcoming RPs encoded as one-hot \item Exogenous variables providing context for predictions: day of week, time of day, and number of trains on network \end{itemize}
+For each train, the following information is encoded as a vector and fed to the main model: \begin{itemize} \item The train category: high-speed, regional, freight\ldots\ encoded as one-hot \item The embedding of the train number (see Subsection~\ref{sub:temb}) \item The embedding of the \( n_{\textrm{prev}} \) previous RPs visited by the train (see Subsection~\ref{sub:pemb}) \item The time elapsed since each of these RPs were visited \item The measured delay at each of these RPs \item The embedding of the \( n_{\textrm{foll}} \) next RPs to be visited, and their scheduled time of arrival \item The observation type of past and upcoming RPs encoded as one-hot \item Exogenous variables providing context for predictions: day of week, time of day, and number of trains on network. \end{itemize}

 All trains currently traveling on the network are included as inputs to the model, but also those that have arrived less than the \( h_{\textrm{arr}} \) arrival horizon ago, or will leave in less than the \( h_{\textrm{dep}} \) departure horizon.
 Including these trains has several benefits, it allows the model to use data about trains that have already arrived to better understand the state of the network.
 Including arrived trains helps understand delay propagation through traffic regulation decisions and shared rolling stock and transfers as described in points (\ref{pnt:regu}) and (\ref{pnt:shared}) in Section~\ref{sec:prop}.
-Including trains that depart soon allows collecting predictions for trains that haven't left yet, which is important for passenger information and regulation planning purposes, given these trains may also suffer delays through propagation.
+Including trains that depart soon produces predictions for trains that haven't left yet, which is important for passenger information and regulation planning purposes, given these trains may also suffer delays through propagation.

 In the case of trains that have not yet departed or already arrived (or recently departed or arrived), it is necessary to pad the information on past or future RPs beyond \( n_{\textrm{prev}} \) or \( n_{\textrm{foll}} \).
 For this purpose, we introduce two stand-in RPs labeled \texttt{preDeparture} and \texttt{postArrival} to fill in embeddings.
 All other information (observed delay, time elapsed since RP, \dots) for these stand-in RPs is arbitrarily set.